 - a.
 We provide various suitable options for different needs, such as horizontal Scara, 6-axis joint, collaborative and high load type, etc. We can assist customers in planning, designing and integrating into Robot Station to improve overall ROI. - b.
-In the post-epidemic era, service robots play an important role in reducing human contact.
-In the future, intelligent service robots are needed in smart offices, smart medical care and smart shopping malls.
+Al visual defect detection: Integrating robotic arms, vision, and Al to provide solutions that can be used for product surface defect detection, and with Al computing, more accurate and convenient automatic detection can be provided. - c.
+Packaging and stacking: Utilizing robotic arms in conjunction with vision can provide repetitive packaging, handling, and high-load packaging product stacking, greatly reducing labor usage and improving loading efficiency.